chromice/ae/README.md

 # æ – minimalist PHP toolkit

-æ (pronounced "ash") is a collection of loosely coupled PHP libraries for all your web development needs: request routing, response caching, templating, form validation, image manipulation, database operations, easy debugging and profiling.
+æ (pronounced "ash") is a collection of loosely coupled PHP libraries for all your web development needs: request routing, response caching, templating, form validation, image manipulation, database operations, and easy debugging and profiling.

 This project has been created and maintained by its sole author to explore, validate and express his views on web development.
 As a result, this is an opinionated codebase that attempts to achieve the following goals: